merlinfrombelgium/Intune-Ninja/readme.md

-# Copilot for Intune
+# Intune Ninja

 ## Overview

-Copilot for Intune is an AI-powered tool that provides insights on Intune data using Microsoft Graph API.
+Intune Ninja is an AI-powered tool that provides insights on Intune data using Microsoft Graph API.
 It allows users to interact with the AI to retrieve information and perform actions related to Intune.

 ## Features